azizsafudin/mdash/README.md

 ...
 export { default as widgetN } from './widgetN.vue'
 //                    ^                   ^
-//all names here MUST be the same as the name in the manifest.
+//  All names here MUST be the same as the name in the manifest.
-//this means that widgets can only have one word names.
+//  This means that widgets can only have one word names.
-//OR use underscores for spacing.
+//  Use underscores for names with spaces.
 ```

 ## Helpers